StyraInc/regal/docs/cicd.md

 Its possible to use Regal to lint your Rego policies in your CI/CD pipeline(s)!

 This document will guide you on how to do so.
+Please also review the [CLI](./cli) documentation for more information on the available options.

 ## GitHub Actions